Bicentennial Indian, from the “Kent Bicentennial Portfolio: Spirit of Independence”

 Notes:

-[1] Per minutes of the Acquisitions Committee of the Board of Trustees, Saint Louis Art Museum, June 24, 1976.
+[1] Minutes of the Acquisitions Committee of the Board of Trustees of the Administrative Board of Control, Saint Louis Art Museum, June 24, 1976.

 Notes:

-[1] Per minutes of the Acquisitions Committee of the Board of Trustees, Saint Louis Art Museum, June 24, 1976.
+[1] Minutes of the Acquisitions Committee of the Board of Trustees of the Administrative Board of Control, Saint Louis Art Museum, June 24, 1976.

 We regularly update records, which may be incomplete.
 If you have additional information, please contact us at provenance@slam.org.